aaronli16/FireTrack/README.md

 ## 👨‍💻 Contributions

+I served as the Product Manager and Full Stack Developer on a team of four, leading the end-to-end development and feature planning of the app.
 Originally built in collaboration with Keshav Kalia, Ben Nguyen, and Suraj Umesh Vaghela.
-This repo is maintained and improved by **me (Aaron Li)** as part of my portfolio.
+This repo is actively maintained and improved by me as part of my portfolio.

 ---